Pet Play Guide: Learn the Basics

 Collars, leashes, cages, masks, and pet bowls are all typical pet play essentials that may improve roleplay for seasoned kinksters seeking a deeper level of scene immersion.
-These kinds could each have particular fetishes and habits.
 For instance, puppies could sip water from a bowl when playing with puppies.
 The kinksters’ preferences eventually choose whether or not to use extra equipment.

 How to Get Started